 As you drive south away from the Redwoods National Park, you can’t miss the Avenue of the Giants – a 31.5-mile drive through Humboldt Redwoods State Park.
 There are tons of things to see along the way, so prepare for a lot of stops as the mood strikes you.

-»» ACCOMMODATIONS: Gold Bluffs Beach Campground, Elk Prairie Campground, or Holiday Inn Express Arcata/Eureka
+»» ACCOMMODATIONS: Gold Bluffs Beach Campground, Elk Prairie Campground, or for a hotel try the Holiday Inn Express Arcata/Eureka

 DISTANCE TO NEXT STOP: 192 miles = 3:30

-I never pass up an opportunity to sip delicious wine in one of the best wine regions in the world.
-Sonoma County has some seriously good wine tasting options, as well as great restaurants to try.
-I think it deserves at least a day and an overnight.
+I never pass up an opportunity to sip delicious wine in the best wine regions in the world.
+You shouldn’t either.
+Sonoma County and Napa Valley both have has some seriously good wine tasting options, as well as lots of other things to do.
+I think this area deserves at least a day and an overnight, if not more.

-You can do wine tasting in any of the many AVAs from Geyserville down to Santa Rosa.
+You can do wine tasting in any of the many AVAs from Geyserville down to Santa Rosa or from Calistoga down to Napa.
 You don’t need a reservation at many of them, and since you’re only there for a day (or two, if you stretch it), you can just stop where ever you see signs for wine tasting.

 My favorites are Kendall Jackson, Rodney Strong, J Vintners, and the many small tasting rooms in Healdsburg.
 We also love the Oakville Grocery for picnic supplies.